stephanieylu/jeopardy_search_tool/README.md

 # Jeopardy Search Tool
-A web application that enables the user to search through a database of 156,800 trivia questions from the Jeopardy!
+A web application that enables the user to search through a database of 156,800 trivia questions from Jeopardy!

 Try it out here: https://stephanieylu.github.io/jeopardy_search_tool/index.html#root